alg810/CardServerProxy/plugins/CacheCoveragePlugin/README.CacheCoveragePlugin.txt

   In some situations info from service files cannot be correct (e.g regionally differing transponder ids in cable or terrestrial networks).

+- If nodes in the cluster have differing onid/profile setups, cws will end up randomly distributed among them and no continuity detection will be possible.
+Recorded remote profiles will remain forever, so any cluster where nodes do not agree on profiles (or where one node has profiles with onid 0000) will cause the plugin to leak memory.

 ...